WarMachine0502/write-ups-ctfs/PicoCTF/reverse-engineering.md

 ![screenshot of solution](https://lh3.googleusercontent.com/r751RQl3kkx9tI07nqEhB0llqhFp6tyliCpSh6_Tm5fWYeJOzxvHVL-KFWr1mrtPjE0=w2400)

 * **GDB Test Drive**
 This challenge is simple enough.
-Just executing the `gdbme` file using the GNU Debugger and executing the commands giben in the challenge gives us the required flag to pass the challenge.
+Just executing the `gdbme` file using the GNU Debugger and executing the commands given in the challenge gives us the required flag to pass the challenge.

 >> flag: picoCTF{d3bugg3r_dr1v3_7776d758}